streamnative/pulsar-io-bigquery/docs/google-bigquery-sink.md

 ![](/docs/google-bigquery-sink.png)

 # Features
-This section describes Google BigQuery Sink connector features.
+This section describes features of the Google Cloud BigQuery sink connector.
+For details about how to configure these features, see [how to configure](#how-to-configure).

-## At least once delivery
+## Delivery guarantees

-Pulsar connector framework provides three guarantees: `at-most-once`, `at-least-once` and `effectively-once`.
+The Pulsar IO connector framework provides three [delivery guarantees](https://pulsar.apache.org/docs/next/functions-concepts#processing-guarantees-and-subscription-types): `at-most-once`, `at-least-once`, and `effectively-once`.

-The connector can provide the `at-least-once` delivery at most, and when the user configures the `effectively-once`, it will throw exception.
+Currently, the Google Cloud BigQuery sink connector only provides the `at-least-once` delivery guarantee.

 ## Auto create and update tables schema

-The connector support auto create and update tables schema by pulsar topic schema.
-Can be controlled by the following configuration:
+The Google Cloud BigQuery sink connector supports automatically creating and updating a table’s schema based on the Pulsar topic schema.
+If the Pulsar topic schema and BigQuery schema are different, the Google Cloud BigQuery sink connector updates schemas by merging them together.
+You can configure the following options:
 ```
 autoCreataTables = true
 autoUpdateSchema = true
 ```
-The connector supports mapping structures schema, structures are mapped to BigQuery [RECORD TYPE](https://cloud.google.com/bigquery/docs/nested-repeated#example_schema).
+The Google Cloud BigQuery sink connector supports mapping schema structures to the BigQuery [RECORD TYPE](https://cloud.google.com/bigquery/docs/nested-repeated#example_schema).

-Also support write some pulsar system field.
-Refer to the configuration below:
+In addition, the Google Cloud BigQuery sink connector supports writing some Pulsar-specific fields, as shown below:
 ```
 #
 # optional: __schema_version__ , __partition__   , __event_time__    , __publish_time__